What is Legionella and how it could affect your business

 How can I control the risk?

 The main way of controlling the risk is to make sure that the conditions are hostile to Legionella.
 Remember that temperature range we mentioned earlier?
 If you store hot water above 60° and cold water below 20° the bacteria will either be dead or dormant.
-Of course, this is easier said than done; you may well need to deliver hot water to its final point of usage at a lower temperature than 60° and then there are a number of other factors you should look at too in order to prevent other factors, such as water stagnation and contamination.
+Of course, this is easier said than done; you may well need to deliver hot water to its final point of usage at a lower temperature than 60° and then there are a number of other factors you should look at too in order to prevent other issues, such as water stagnation and contamination.

 Samples should be taken for analysis, according to a schedule dictated by a risk assessment, to monitor bacteria counts.